Can you increase your metabolic rate – even when resting – by eating a high-fat diet? Likewise, will exercise kick you into fat-burning mode?

 Exercise is good for (almost) everyone.
 So whether or not you get as much cardiovascular benefit from exercise as others do – you will still get some benefit.
 It may be that you just need to work out a little more often – or a little longer – than other people to get the same benefits.

 Like a lot of cellular processes, PPARδ is under circadian control.
 The body’s core molecular clock relies on increased levels of certain molecules (CLOCK, BMAL1) during the day, and then at night, a couple of other molecules (CRY and PER) rule the dark.

 A recent study showed that CRY1 and CRY2 (circadian clock molecules that are activated at night) repress some of the target genes turned on by PPARδ.[ref]

-In cell studies, 24-hours of fasting causes a significant up-regulation of PPAR-delta.[ref]
+In cell studies, 24 hours of fasting caused a significant up-regulation of PPAR-delta.[ref]

 Related Articles and Topics: